kitsonk/kitsonkelly.com/content/posts/a-year-in-deno-land/index.md

 Yeah, I write JavaScript sometimes still, but I always write it with JSDoc type annotations.
 I just can't stand that in my IDE that it is trying its best to guess at what I am trying to do.
 I like the safety of type safety.
-TypeScript has improved since 2014 though to such a great deal I find myself writing TypeScript by default, because it is still easier to do the type annotations inline when needed, but so much less needed than before.
+TypeScript has improved since 2014 though to such a great extent I find myself writing TypeScript by default, because it is still easier to do the type annotations inline when needed, but so much less needed than before.